FaheemQuazi/PogChampUniverse/README.md

 ## How it Works

 When you install the extension, it comes with a small selection of images.
 Each time the extension detects the word "PogChamp" (case-insensitive) on a page, it replaces the word with one of those images.
 For now, it uses the standard 28x28 pixel size when replacing text.

+### Make it only work when I want it!

+Soon(tm), for now try this:

+- Right click on the extension icon (currently a "P")
+- Select "This can read and change site data", then "When you click the extension"
+- When you do that, clicking the extension icon will enable it for that page for the session
+  - You'll have to click it each time you visit a page though...

 ## Who's part of that selection?